av4625/robot_dog/README.md

 using an easing out curve like a sine curve)
 - [x] Add hal for RAMP library
 - [x] Use hal RAMP for interpolation
-- [ ] Try slower max speed for servos or different curve to make movement smoother, or add an additional smoothing that has a bias for the previous value as the interpolation doesn't get to use the sine wave to ease out if the inputs constantly change
+- [x] Try slower max speed for servos or different curve to make movement smoother, or add an additional smoothing that has a bias for the previous value as the interpolation doesn't get to use the sine wave to ease out if the inputs constantly change.
+Keep interpolation for the gaits.
+- [x] Figure out how to make both joints get to the destination angle at the same time when using smoothing (This might actually happen for free because it uses percentages)
+- [ ] Figure out the relationship in smoothing between the percentage of the previous value and how long it takes (and how many steps it takes) to get to the destination
 - [ ] Change max height depending on forward/back amount?
 - [ ] Set starting position of robot so we dont have to rely on center joysticks
 - [ ] Make calculations mockable so the `two_axis_leg` tests are better